Federal Estate Tax

 On behalf of David Whitlock at Whitlock Canter LLC

 It is also necessary to file a timely federal estate tax return in order for a surviving spouse to obtain the use of their spouse’s unused federal estate tax exemption (referred to as “DSUE”).
+In 2022 the IRS increased the filing deadline from 2 years to 5 years after the first spouse’s death.

 The federal estate tax return is due and the taxes must be paid within 9 months of the date of death.
 A six (6) month extension may be obtained if timely and properly filed.
 The penalties for failure to comply with the filing requirements are substantial and special care should be taken to avoid their imposition by the Internal Revenue Service.